mlaraki/cub3D_leaks_maps_tester/README.md

 ## Disclaimer

 This tester is based on the cub3D subject available in the the subject directory.
-Since 42 frequently update them, you should alaways check if it match the current subject.
+Since 42 frequently update them, you should always check if it match the current subject.

 ## Screenshots